Piano Tuning: An Introduction

 This is the question most frequently asked by customers.
 The answer depends, first, on the piano’s use.
 In the most critical situations, such as in a recording studio, where the accuracy of the tuning will live in perpetuity in a recording, the answer is probably every day, or even several times a day.
 In concert halls and other performance situations, the piano is tuned before every rehearsal and every performance, and sometimes the tuning is even touched up at intermission.

-For a piano used in the typical home, tuners usually state the recommendation in terms of so many tunings per year.
-Because a piano is always going out of tune, beginning as soon as the tuner has finished the job, the frequency of tuning will depend on the tolerance of the pianist to changes in pitch, the piano owner’s budget, the ability of that piano to hold its tuning, the consistency of the temperature and humidity in the room the piano is kept in, and in how skillful the tuner is in creating stable tunings.
+For a piano used in the typical home, technicians usually state the recommendation in terms of so many tunings per year.
+Because a piano is always going out of tune, beginning as soon as the technician has finished the job, the frequency of tuning will depend on the tolerance of the pianist to changes in pitch, the piano owner’s budget, the ability of that piano to hold its tuning, the consistency of the temperature and humidity in the room the piano is kept in, and in how skillful the technician is in creating stable tunings.
 For most home pianos, the owner will be satisfied if the piano is tuned two or three times a year.
-For professional use or fussier owners, four to six tunings a year, or even more, may be appropriate.
+For professional use or more discerning owners, four to six tunings a year, or even more, may be appropriate.

-Pinblock — The pinblock is a plank of laminated hardwood, located beneath the cast-iron plate at the front of a grand or at the top of a vertical, into which holes are drilled for the tuning pins, and into which the pins are driven and tightly held.
-Over time, these holes can expand slightly from wear, age, and dryness, causing the tuning pins to loosen and no longer be able to hold the strings at their correct tensions.
-Cracks can also appear around the holes or between laminations (thus the term cracked pinblock).
+Pinblock — The pinblock is a plank of laminated hardwood, located beneath the cast-iron plate that tightly holds the tuning pins that secure the strings to one side of the piano.
+Over time, the wood that makes up the pinblock can expand slightly from wear, age, and dryness, causing the tuning pins to loosen and no longer hold the strings at their correct tensions.
+Cracks can also appear around the tuning pin holes or between laminations (thus the term cracked pinblock).
 A worn or cracked pinblock is the most common structural cause of a piano’s inability to hold a tune.
+When a piano is tuned, the technician rotates the tuning pins to adjust the string tension, and since this is a primary task for any technician, they can quickly assess the health of a pinblock through their refined sense of touch.

 Plate — The cast-iron plate or frame, along with the piano’s wooden case, is the primary structural support for the tension of the strings.
 On rare occasions, the plate will crack, usually rendering the piano untunable, and possibly unrepairable.
-This can happen due to a design flaw or a flaw in the casting, or due to extreme mishandling of the instrument during moving, such as dropping the piano from a height.
+This can happen because of the piano's advanced age, a design flaw, a flaw in the casting, or extreme mishandling of the instrument during moving, such as dropping the piano.
 Cracked plates are very rare; most technicians will see only a few in an entire career.

-Soundboard — The soundboard is a thin wooden board, usually of spruce, that is partly covered by the cast-iron plate.
-The soundboard is made to resonate by the vibrating strings, thus amplifying their sound and transmitting it to our ears.
+Soundboard — The soundboard is a thin wooden board, usually spruce, that is partly covered by the cast-iron plate.
+The soundboard resonates with the vibrating strings, amplifying their sound and transmitting it to our ears.
 Just about everyone has heard of a cracked soundboard.
 However, soundboard cracks have no effect on a piano’s ability to hold its tune.
+A cracked soundboard compromises the tone of the piano, but not the tuning.
+In extreme cases, it can be the source of buzzes and other unwanted sounds.

 Counterintuitively, frequent service is particularly important with new pianos.
 Brand-new instruments can be very unstable as their new strings and soundboard continue to settle, and in their first year usually must be tuned four to six times.
 Most dealers will tune a new piano before delivery, and once or twice after delivery, often at no additional cost to the customer.
 Depending on how many times it was tuned on the dealer’s floor, and before that in the factory, this may or may not be enough to stabilize the piano so that the frequency of tuning can return to whatever the customer considers normal.
 Failure to ensure that the recommended post-sale service is actually done can substantially lengthen a new piano’s break-in period and make its tuning seem unstable.